dmsc/my6502/README.md

 You need to supply a 12MHz clock to pin 35, the on-chip PLL is used to raise this to 25.13MHz.

 See the file rtl/upduino.pcf for the current pinout.

+The PS/2 keyboard interface assumes a 3.3V supply to the keyboard, most keyboards will work with that voltage.
+The I/O is configured for 3.3Kohms internal pull-up and open-collector output, and the CLOCK line is driven low to stop the keyboard from sending packets.

 To generate the VGA levels, a simple 8 resistor divider is used: